What Is Western Music

 They are all subjects of modern day western music which is alive and well.
 It is performed throughout the West, and beyond, at festivals, gatherings, opera houses, fairs, rodeos, and concert halls by men and woman troubadours, duets, trios, quartets, larger performing groups, and even symphonies.
 Western music performers, past and present, which the “main stream” is most likely familiar with include Gene Autry, The Sons of the Pioneers, Roy Rogers, Dale Evans, Rex Allen, Tex Ritter, Marty Robbins, Patsy Montana, Eddie Arnold, Johnny Western, Michael Martin Murphy, Rider’s in the Sky, and Ian Tyson.

 However, unknown to many music fans are the many popular recording artists with western material.
 This includes the Eagles’ 1973 Desperado concept album, based on the Dalton gang and the Old West.
 Well known songs from this album include “Desperado” and “Tequila Sunrise” which have become part of the American fabric.
 In addition, a major contemporary western artist that is often overlooked is Chris LeDoux.
 His music is well loved in the West by both young and old.
-One song he covered, “Life is a Highway,” was later recorded by Rascal Flatts, their version appearing on the popular animated movie, Cars.
+One song he covered, “Life is a Highway,” was later recorded by Rascal Flatts, their version appearing on the popular animated movie, Cars, and is now a theme ride at Disney Land.

 A favorite, and perhaps the all time best selling western album, is Willie Nelson’s Red Headed Stranger issued on Columbia Records in 1975.
 This concept album is about a preacher on the run after murdering his departed wife and her lover.
-It contains another American fabric tune, “Blue Eyes Crying in the Rain,” written by Fred Rose, which has been covered innumerable times by artists from all genres.
+It contains another American fabric tune, “Blue Eyes Crying in the Rain,” written by Fred Rose, which has been covered innumerable times by artists from all genres but here masterfully westernized by Nelson.
 In the words of Stephen Thomas Erlewine of All Music Guide, “It was a phenomenal blockbuster…selling millions of copies, establishing Nelson as a superstar recording artist...
 For all its success…it's old-fashioned, sounding like a tale told around a cowboy campfire.”
 "Blue Eyes Crying in the Rain", released as a single previous to the album's full release became Nelson's first number one hit.

 An obscure western concept album by a well known contemporary recording artist is "The Ballad of Sally Rose" by Emmy Lou Harris.
 Released in May 1985, it marked a significant departure for Harris and is loosely based on her relationship with the late Gram Parsons.
 The album tells the story of western character Sally Rose, a singer, whose hard-living, hard-drinking lover is killed while on the road.
 Yet another well known singer-songwriter who has recorded western music is Jewel who wrote the beautiful song " The Cowboy's Lament," not to be confused with "Cowboy's Lament" which is also known as "Streets of Laredo."